GloriEvo/GloriEvo/README.md

-..♡ !!
+d..♡ !!
 This Github account is only used for Pony Town !! ♡..

 ~☆

 ..♡ BYI ♡..

-⤷ Michael Afton kinnie - doubles are free to int.
+⤷ Michael Afton kinnie - Doubles are free to int.
 Selfshippers are also fine, just don't be weird.

 ⤷ Semi-verbal: not very talkative if I don't know you, and even if I do, engagement in conversation is not guaranteed.